OutsiderLost/acceptchckfirm/README.txt

 # acceptchckfirm
-Custom firmware packaging, file system damage can be checked.
+Custom firmware, file system damage can be checked.
 ============================================================

 use -> ./scrpt <firmware.bin>